Property Valuation in the Netherlands

 Report Validity

-Most lenders accept valuations for a maximum of 3 to 6 months.
-After this period, a new assessment may be necessary.
+Most lenders accept a valuation report for around 6 months.
+After this period, a new assessment may be necessary, especially in a fast-moving market.

 NWWI Valuation Reports